Rox De Luca is an artist based in Bondi working on unceded Gadigal land.

 Cut N Polish Carriageworks

-Slot Window Gleaning for plastics, on the beach and beyond16 April – 20 May, 2023
+Slot Window Gleaning for plastics, on the beach and beyond, 16 April – 20 May, 2023

 Plastic - Unwrapping the World, Wagga Wagga Art Gallery, 28 January - 30 April, 2023